sassoftware/viya4-iac-aws/docs/user/TerraformAWSAuthentication.md

 AWS_SHARED_CREDENTIALS_FILE="xxxxxxxxxx"
 ```

 Store these commands outside of this repo in a secure file, for example `$HOME/.aws_docker_creds.env` .
 (Protect that file so only you have read access to it.)
-Now each time you invoke the container, specify the file in the --env-file docker option, e.g.
+Now each time you invoke the container, specify the file in the `--env-file` dDcker option, e.g.

 ```bash
 docker <...> \